-4.3.3 Current Reference Material - The Coordinator shall maintain current reference material according to the document control system (See Section 7.0).

-4.4 Document Control System - The Operator shall establish and maintain a document control system to ensure the current status of all documents and references required by this Standard.
-(See Section 7.0)

-4.5 Management Review - Review of the quality assurance program shall be performed by the Coordinator at regular intervals to evaluate and report system performance to top management.
+- 4.3.3 Current Reference Material The Coordinator shall maintain current reference material according to the Document Control System (see Section 7.0). - 4.3.4 Misconduct Awareness and Reporting All Entity personnel are responsible for making good faith reports of any potential misconduct they believe exists.
+Knowledge of how to report and receive feedback to these reports shall be communicated to all personnel.1 The Coordinator shall have a procedure and process for reviewing and resolving any reports. - 4.4 Document Control System The Operator shall establish and maintain a Document Control System to ensure the current status of all documents and references required by this Standard (see Section 7.0). - 4.5 Management Review Review of the Quality Assurance Program shall be performed by the Coordinator at regular intervals to evaluate and report system performance to Top Management.
 Management reviews shall include consideration of customer feedback, system performance, nonconformities, audits, and changes needed to improve system effectiveness.
 Records of management review outcomes shall be kept and include decisions and actions taken for continuous improvement to the quality management system.

-5. Risk Assessment Process - Entities shall be responsible for researching available information to perform a risk assessment, at the species level, to determine whether: a) the Country of Harvest is substantially impacted by illegal logging and therefore is at a high risk as a potential source of Illegal Timber, and b) whether harvest or trade in the species requires certain licenses or is otherwise legally restricted.
+5.0 Risk Assessment Process

+Entities shall be responsible for researching available information to perform a risk assessment, at the species level, to determine whether: a) the Country of Harvest is substantially impacted by Illegal Logging and therefore is at a high risk as a potential source of Illegal Timber, and b) whether harvest or trade in the species requires certain licenses or is otherwise legally restricted.
 Any purchases from a Country of Harvest designated as high risk or of a legally restricted species will require a heightened level of Due Diligence.